metis-labs/metis/.github/ISSUE_TEMPLATE/common-issue.md

 ---
 name: Common Issue
-about: A common issue with the Yorkie project
+about: A common issue with the Metis project
 labels:

 ---